Bulk Soybean Shipping

 4. Primary Use:

-• Soybean Meal (SBM): Its primary use is as a protein source in animal feed, given its high protein content.
-It’s an essential component in the feed of poultry, swine, cattle, and fish.
+• Soybean Meal (SBM): Soybean Meal (SBM) is used mainly as a protein source in animal feed for poultry, swine, cattle, fish, and other livestock sectors.

 5. Physical Characteristics: